siffletdata/terraform-provider-sifflet/docs/resources/source.md

 Optional:

 - `id` (String) Tag ID.
 If provided, name and kind must be omitted.
 - `kind` (String) Tag kind.
 If provided, name must be provided.
-Use this field when a tag name could be used for different kinds of tags.
+Use this field for disambiguation when the tag name matches both a regular and a classification tag.
+Use 'Tag' to match a regular, user-managed tag.
+Use 'Classification' to match a tag that was automatically created by Sifflet.
+See the Sifflet documentation for more about tag types.
 - `name` (String) Tag name.
 If provided, id must be omitted.

 ## Import